ArthTechnologies/ocelot/README.md

 ## How to Run with Docker

 1. Download the image from docker hub with the command `sudo docker pull arthmc/observer:latest`
 2. Run the image with `sudo docker run -p 3000:3000 arthmc/observer:latest`.
 To change the port, replace the first 3000 with the port number you want.

+If you are using an ARM-based machine (Like a Mac or Raspberry Pi):
+1. Grab the source code with `git clone https://codeberg.org/arth/observer`
+2. Inside the quartz folder, run `docker buildx build --platform linux/arm64 . -t arthmc/observer:latest`
+2. Run the image with `sudo docker run -p 3000:3000 arthmc/observer:latest`.
+To change the port, replace the first 3000 with the port number you want.

 # Contributing